Department of Computer Science

 Prerequisite: CS 3113.

 This course introduces the concept of public permission-less blockchains and discusses the various applications that it enables.
 It specifically focuses on the cryptocurrency application of such distributed systems, with an emphasis on Bitcoins.
 This course will cover the following topics: blockchain fundamentals, operation of the Bitcoin cryptocurrency, Bitcoin security, user privacy and anonymity in Bitcoin, Bitcoin as a distributed application platform, Bitcoin and cryptocurrency regulation, future of Bitcoins and cryptocurrencies, Ethereum and Smart Contracts.
-Differential Tuition: $150.
+Generally offered: Fall.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4483.
 Cyber Security Foundations and Practice.
 (3-0) 3 Credit Hours.

-Advanced study of fundamental cyber security and privacy technologies and their applications in modern and emerging cyber systems such as social media, cloud computing, internet of things, cyber-physical systems and cryptocurrencies.
-Differential Tuition: $150.
+Prerequisite: CS 3113.
+Advanced study of fundamental cyber security and privacy technologies and their applications in modern and emerging cyber systems such as social media, cloud computing, internet of things, cyber-physical systems, and cryptocurrencies.
+Generally offered: Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4493.
 Advanced Topics in Cyber Security.
 (3-0) 3 Credit Hours.